The team at Imardex-Marine welcomes you to our Boating Community.

 Do you have a Sailing, Motor, Fishing, or Outboard Boat?
 If so, we have news for you, so read on.

-A training programme with modules designed to enable you to learn the layout of a system and the mechanics and flow of liquid through this system.
-This is particularly beneficial for those new to boating or those needing to enhance their skills and knowledge of their boat's systems.
+System courses are designed to enable you to learn the layout of a boat’s mechanical systems and the direction and flow of liquid through a system and are for those new to boating or those who wish to to enhance their knowledge of boat systems.

 Boat Information Directory - Boat-InfoD

-Originally a collection of fallen trees that were shaped and joined together with vines to form a stable floating platform.
-The next evolutionary step was to tie two canoes together with a central seating platform which could go further out to sea and ideal for the fisherman.
-The central seating platform over time got bigger with longer hulls and eventually a mast and sails were fitted, a small shelter was constructed which enabled boats to go further afield and cross large oceans.
+Originally a collection of fallen trees that were shaped and joined with vines to form a stable floating platform.
+The next evolutionary step was to tie two canoes together with a central seating platform that could go further to sea, which was ideal for the fisherman.
+The main seating platform, over time, was extended with longer hulls and eventually, a mast and sails were fitted; a small shelter was built, which enabled boats to go further afield and cross large oceans.

 The term Yacht comes from the Dutch word jacht or jachtschips.
 The Dutch Navy in the 14th century did not have fast enough ships to catch the rampaging pirates, a smaller and faster jacht was designed which was able to outrun and catch them.
 In the mid 1600’s Royalty, the elite and wealthy merchants started building and racing yachts, it became a popular sport and developed into what it is today.